Small business tax deductions can trim your tax bill in 2022

 5 – Business insurance

 Business insurance policies are a business expense deduction.
 You can deduct the full cost of insurance as it relates to your business.
-Common business insurance plans small business owners buy include general liability, property, casualty, and business interruption insurance.
+Common business insurance plans small business owners might buy include general liability, property, casualty, and business interruption insurance.

 6 – Cost of goods sold